vinhnghi223/WEB-APPS/README.md

-This list comprizes a number of side projects/freelance projects/modules/prototypes that I've done so far.
+This list comprizes a number of side projects/freelance projects/modules/prototypes of websites and web apps (including apps that can be used in both desktop and smartphone) that I've done so far.
+Click on the Live Demo to see the final product, click on the Source Code to learn more how it was made.

 ###WEBSITES
 ####anjalanvpk.fi